tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 I've modelled the intcode as a list, `[Int]`. lists aren't efficient for looking up values by index, which is done a lot in the solution, but for now, I'm not hugely worried about performance at this stage.
 If it becomes an issue in later problems, I can look into alternative representations.
-If not I'll cycle back through at some point and try to optimise performance as an exercise.
+If not, I'll cycle back through at some point and try to optimise performance as an exercise.